Screening The Best Solana RPC Providers In 2025

 9. NowNodes

 NowNodes focuses on straightforward Solana RPC access without unnecessary complexity or premium features.
 Their shared infrastructure delivers solid performance for standard blockchain operations at transparent pricing starting around €20/month.
 Documentation covers common use cases clearly with functional API examples.
 WebSocket connections and historical data access are included within reasonable usage limits.
 Support handles technical issues effectively without extensive consultation services.
-For applications needing reliable Solana RPC API access without advanced features, NowNodes provides excellent value as a dependable API for blockchain operations.
+For applications needing reliable Solana RPC Endpoint access without advanced features, NowNodes provides excellent value as a dependable API for blockchain operations.

 10. Ankr